vv-work/KB/Motoko.md

 # Motoko

+##Questions

+- Order (how to use how to crate)
+    - Lyamda methods.

+- Question on dhall.

+- Unit testing ?
+    - how to correctly right unitt test
+    - Sutites,Matchers, Testables?
+- Async/Await testing

+- Iter ( toChar)?

+- Array freezing/unfizing usage of buffers.

 ## Unit testing

  [Motoko color repo](https://github.com/ByronBecker/motoko-color) Repo with unit tests setup to start making the unit test on local machine